-Where the landlord wishes to regain possession and an agreement cannot be reached with the tenant, one of the above grounds would firstly need to be proven.
-The time for proving the mandatory ground is at a Court Hearing which means that the Tenant is left with a gamble as to whether the landlord’s intentions are honourable or being misrepresented.
+Where the landlord wishes to regain possession and an agreement cannot be reached with the tenant, one of the above grounds would first need to be proven.
+The time for proving the mandatory ground is at a Court Hearing, which means that the Tenant is left with a gamble as to whether the landlord’s intentions are honourable or being misrepresented.
 A Landlord wishing to rely on a mandatory ground is required to serve a section 25 notice giving the tenant not less than six months’ notice to terminate the current lease.
 In the event that the tenant does not accept that the landlord has a valid ground of opposition, court proceedings would need to be issued by the Tenant on or before the termination date stated within the notice.
-If that is missed then the Tenant is forced to vacate the premises and the Lease comes to an end.
+If that is missed, then the Tenant is forced to vacate the premises, and the Lease comes to an end.

 Any unforeseen barriers such as this could be hugely damaging for business, especially as the tenant will only discover the outcome following a court hearing if the Landlord is unwilling to settle either the terms of a new Lease or is reliant on a mandatory ground for possession.

 If a landlord wants to avoid the risk of security of tenure under the LTA 1954, they may seek to find a tenant that will occupy the premises under a licence, a tenancy at will, or a contracted-out lease.
 A contracted-out lease disapplies (by service of notice and reciprocal declarations by the Tenant pre-lease commencement) the applicability of the Act such that on termination, the tenant is forced to leave.
 They have no security of tenure.
 The former types of occupancy License or Tenancy at Will) afford no security of tenure at all (save for any legal arguments as to the construction of the documents leading to a protected tenancy, which falls outside this article’s scope).